MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

     ```
 ### Draft

-A rule can have both a published version and a draft version.
-These can be viewed as side-by-side tabs.
+A rule can have both a *published* version and a *draft* version.
+Both versions can be viewed as side-by-side tabs on the **Rules** page.

 The published version is read-only, and can be viewed by anyone.
 The draft version is only visible to its author.
-It can be modified, and all changes are autosaved.
+Drafts can be modified and all changes are autosaved.

 - To discard your draft, select **Discard**.
- To publish your draft, select **Publish**.
+- To publish your draft, select **Publish**.

-When you publish a draft, Fraud protection overwrites the published version of the rule with the draft.
+When you publish a draft, Fraud Protection overwrites the published version of the rule with the draft version.

 ## Rule ordering